CS-SI/SafeScale/METADATA.md

 ### SafeScale Hosts

-The host informations are stored in ``0.safescale/host``.
+The host informations are stored in folder ``0.safescale/host``.

-Metadata for a host in stored in an object named with its ID on the Cloud Provider.
+Inside this folder, the metadata of a host is stored in object named with its ID in subfolder ``byID``, and in object named with its name in subfolder ``byName``.

 ### SafeScale Networks

 The metadata for network informations are stored in ``0.safescale/network``.

-Inside this folder, each network will have a folder named after its ID on the Cloud Provider.

-For each network folder, there can be :
+Inside this folder, the metadata of a network are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

+metadata of objects linked to a network are stored in a subfolder named with the ID of the network, and in this subfolder will be find :

 * an object named ``gw`` which contains the ID of the host acting as a default gateway for the network if it exists.
-* an object for each vm attached to the network, named after its ID on the Cloud Provider.
+* a subfolder named ``host`` containing for each host attached to the network its metadata named with itd ID

 ### SafeScale NAS

 The metadata for NAS informations are stored in ``0.safescale/nas``.

+TO COMPLETE

 ### SafeScale Clusters